levente232/moriohub/README.md

 - Modules that are platform-agnostic shall not have a platform prefix
 - Module names shall only use `[a-z][0-9]-`
 - Modules can provide one or more of the following files:
-  - `audit/module-templates.d/[module-name].yaml`: The configuration for
+  - `modules/audit/module-templates.d/[module-name].yaml`: The module
-    Auditbeat
+     configuration for Auditbeat
-  - `audit/rule-templates.d/[module-name].rule`: A single rule file for auditd
+  - `modules/audit/rule-templates.d/[module-name].rules`: A single rules file for auditd
-  - `audit/rule-templates.d/[module-name]-*.rule`: If a module utilzes multiple rule files, prefix them with the module name and a dash
+  - `modules/audit/rule-templates.d/[module-name]-*.rules`: If a module utilzes multiple rules files, prefix them with the module name and a dash
-  - `logs/module-templates.d/[module-name].yaml`: The module configuration for
+  - `modules/logs/module-templates.d/[module-name].yaml`: The module configuration for
     Filebeat.
 Create an empty placeholder file if your module only provide inputs.
-  - `logs/input-templates.d/[module-name].yaml`: The input configuration for
+  - `modules/logs/input-templates.d/[module-name].yaml`: The input configuration for
     Filebeat
-  - `metrics/module-templates.d/[module-name].yaml`: The configuration for
+  - `modules/metrics/module-templates.d/[module-name].yaml`: The configuration for
     Metricbeat

 ### Module file templates